 Forgotten Usernames and Passwords Shouldn’t Be a Barrier to Insight

 Loggly now supports federated identity management so that users have single sign on into Loggly using the credentials stored in their company directory.
 A top feature request from our customers, federated identity management makes it much more efficient for larger organizations to provide universal log management access.
 Federated identity is available to customers with Enterprise subscription plans.
 If you need to evaluate this feature during a trial, contact our sales team.

 How It Works

 The Loggly federated identity management feature utilizes Security Assertion Markup Language (SAML) 2.0 and supports Active Directory Federation Services (ADFS).
 When a user wants to log into Loggly, Loggly will check whether he or she is a member of one or more groups that your Loggly administrator has specified.
 In addition to accessing attributes like username, email, and user role from the directory, you can map a user role attribute or groups in the directory to Loggly user roles.
-However, you can still manage user roles in Loggly if this information isn’t part of your directory setup.
 You must have at least one non-federated Loggly administrator who manages setup and API usage.

 When a new user joins your company, Loggly automatically provisions their accounts upon their first Loggly login.
 If the directory is not controlling their role, they will initially have standard User level privileges.
 When you remove a user from your directory, that user’s Loggly access is also revoked.